adohe-zz/Uptime2/README.md

 # Uptime2
-Uptime2 is a more powerful remote monitoring application using Node.js, InfluxDB, and Twitter Bootstrap.
+Uptime2 is a more powerful remote monitoring application using Node.js, InfluxDB, MongoDB, and Twitter Bootstrap.